I make videos about tech and Android: https://www.youtube.com/user/rpandey1234

 In my free time, I really enjoy baked goods and teaching (sometimes as the same time).
 I've taught with (CS198 at Stanford and Codepath).
 I play soccer, frisbee, and tennis.

-You can sign up for email updates from me here: http://eepurl.com/cwh0Pf.
+You can sign up for email updates here.

 - Notate: Share thoughts at particular points in YouTube videos.
 Available on Web and iOS.

 - Algorithm Helper: An Android app which explains algorithms and data structures in an intuitive way.
-Writing content for the app is my way of sharing some knowledge with interested folks.
 The content is on Github

-- SNAP lab: Research Assistant with Jure Leskovec focused on increasing social engagement on simtk.org.
-Simtk.org is a site used by thousands of biomedical researchers who want to model physics-based simulation of biological structures.
+- SNAP lab: Research Assistant with Jure Leskovec focused on improving recommendations on simtk.org, a hub for thousands of biomedical researchers.